jan-dolejsi/vscode-pddl/vsc-extension-quickstart.md

 - create a new file with a file name suffix matching your language
 - verify that syntax highlight works and that the language configuration settings are working

-## Debug the server

-- In the debug panel launch "Attach to Server"
-  - You should see the attach to server command running in the call stack

 ## Make changes

 - you can relaunch the extension from the debug toolbar after making changes to the files listed above